argonautica/sorting-algorithms/README.md

 ## Contributing 🖇️
 If there's an existing folder named with your chosen language, create a file for your new algorithm inside, calling it by the algorithm name and use the appropriate file extension i.e. `bubbleSort.js`.
 If there aren't any algorithms in your choice of language, feel free to start your own folder and place your implementations inside, and don't forget to update the [README.md](README.md)!

+### How to update the README with new file names
+1. Find the language you used
+2. Go to the last added algorithm
+3. Write the name of the algorithm you want to add surrounded by [\` and \`]: e.g. [\`Algorithm Name\`]
+4. Right after the algorithm name, add the path to the file you created surrounded by parentheses: e.g. (language name/algorithm file name)

+**Note:** since we list 3 algorithm names per row, after every third you should add a `<br>` tag

 ![title](https://hacktoberfest.digitalocean.com/assets/HF19_social-744d976f227e4aff6866443abcede8c651b309ec9c7c9f7410f5944f8e1299b9.png)